TK-Studios-CFX/tk-docs/tk-clockins.md

 ### 1. Dependencies

-TK Spikes has 2 dependencies:
+TK Clockins has 2 dependencies:

 - QBCore
 - tk-lib (Available from keymaster)